imgly/pesdk-ios-examples/README.md

 For more information about Swift and Objective-C interoperability please refer to [Using Swift with Cocoa and Objective-C](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

 ## Structure

-The SDK can be subdivided in two part, front-end and back-end.
+The SDK can be divided into two parts, frontend and backend.
-We also provided an instance-factory that handles the object generation for you.
+We also provided an instance factory that handles the object generation for you.
-Its class is called `InstanceFactory`.
+Its class is called `IMGLYInstanceFactory`.
 It has a property called `sharedInstance` that uses the singleton pattern, so it doesn't need to be created every time.
-Besides the views and viewcontrollers, it also has methods to create the different filters, and the photo-processor, described below.
+Besides the views and view controllers, it also has methods to create the different filters, and the photo processor described below.

 ## Frontend

 The frontend part of the SDK contains all the views and view controllers, or generally speaking the UI.
-The itself consists of two parts.
+The frontend itself consists of two parts.
 Camera related UI and filter or operation related UI.

-For the camera UI there is the `CameraViewController`.
+For the camera UI there is the `IMGLYCameraViewController`.
 That controller shows a camera live stream, a filter selector, and controls to operate the camera settings such as flash, front camera or back camera.
-After a photo has been taken the `CameraViewController` calls the handed over completion handler, or if none is set, it performs a segue called `ModalEditorNavigationController`, that presents a new view controller.
+After a photo has been taken the `IMGLYCameraViewController` calls the handed over completion handler, or if none is set, it presents a `IMGLYMainEditorViewController` within a `IMGLYNavigationController` modally.
-That view controller must implement the `EditorMainDialogViewControllerProtocol` protocol.
-The provided `EditorMainDialogViewController` does so.

-The `EditorMainDialogViewController` functions as main-dialog.
-It is connected to sub-dialogs that allow the user to edit an image.
-The sub-dialogs are, Magic (automatic image enhancement), filter, orientation (flip rotate), focus (tiltshift), crop, brightness, contrast, saturation, and text.
+The `IMGLYMainEditorViewController` functions as main editor.
+It is connected to sub editors that allow the user to edit an image.
+The sub editors are, Magic (automatic image enhancement), filter, orientation (flip rotate), focus (tiltshift), crop, brightness, contrast, saturation, and text.
-These dialogs use a lower resolution image as preview to improve the performance.
+These dialogs use a lower resolution image as a preview to improve the performance.
 When the user presses the done button of the main dialog, the chosen settings are applied to the full resolution image.
-The `EditorMainDialogViewController` can be used without the `CameraViewController` like so:
+The `IMGLYMainEditorViewController` can be used without the `IMGLYCameraViewController` like so:

 ```
 func callEditorViewController() {
-	var editorViewController = EditorMainDialogViewController()
+	var editorViewController = IMGLYMainEditorViewController()
-	editorViewController.hiResImage = image
+	editorViewController.highResolutionImage = image
 	editorViewController.intialFilterType = .None
 	editorViewController.completionBlock = editorCompletionBlock
 }

 ...

-func editorCompletionBlock(result: EditorResult, image:UIImage?) {
+func editorCompletionBlock(result: IMGLYEditorResult, image: UIImage?) {
 	...
 }
 ```

-Every view controller comes with a dedicated view.
-That is represented by a code and a xib file.
-The xib file can be altered to match your needs.

 The img.ly SDK comes with an example app to demonstrate the simplicity and power of the SDK.

 ## Backend

 The backend takes care about the actual image manipulation.
-The `PhotoProcessor` is the main class, its `processWithCIImage` / `processWithUIImage` methods take an image and an array of `CIFilter` objects and apply the filters to the given image sequentially.
+The `IMGLYPhotoProcessor` is the main class, its `processWithCIImage` / `processWithUIImage` methods take an image and an array of `CIFilter` objects and apply the filters to the given image sequentially.

 The following code filters an image with the steel filter.

 ```
-var filter = InstanceFactory.sharedInstance.effectFilterWithType(.Steel)
+let filter = IMGLYInstanceFactory.sharedInstance.effectFilterWithType(.Steel)
-var filteredImage = PhotoProcessor.processWithUIImage(image, filters: [filter])
+let filteredImage = IMGLYPhotoProcessor.processWithUIImage(image, filters: [filter])
 ```

-### Response-filters
+### Response Filters

-Response-filters are new in version 2.
+Response filters are new in version 2.
 These enable you to create filters in programs such as photoshop.
-The main idea behind them is, to take an image that represents the identity function, for the colors in an image, and apply effects on that image.
+The main idea behind them is to take an image that represents the identity function, for the colors in an image, and apply effects on that image.
 The resulting image represents the response of the colors to the effect.
 To use the filter in you project you need to: